California Defective Tire Injury Attorneys

 Common Tire Manufacturing Defects

-If a tire has contaminated parts, the most likely explanation for the contamination is a manufacturing defect.
+Contamination — If a tire has contaminated parts, the most likely explanation for the contamination is a manufacturing defect.
 Raw tire components must be protected from water and debris during the manufacturing process.
 When tires are uncured, they are very sticky, and any debris present can attach to them and cause significant damage.
 Similarly, if water and other liquids contact the steel wires or belts, the moisture can prevent proper bonding of each component during assembly.
 Improper construction can cause the tire parts to corrode before their expected expiration date.

-- Stray wire
+- Stray wires

-- Screws and nails
+- Loose screws and nails

-- Food, candy, and food wrappers
+- Food items and wrappers

 Common Mistakes Made By Tire Service Centers